RainerAtSpirit/raineratspirit.github.com/_posts/2012-07-09-dynamic-search-in-a-static-world.md

 All in all the implementation was pretty straight forward, even when there were a couple of gotchas.

-On very last gotcha I run into and that I'd like to share is that on my local box jekyll is running with liquid 2.3 whatever, which allows you to use `{{ "{% raw " }}%}`, while github is using liquid 2.2 whatever and therefore the older `{{ "{% literal " }}%}` expression is used.
+On very last gotcha I run into and that I'd like to share, is that on my local box jekyll is running with liquid 2.3 whatever, which allows you to use `{{ "{% raw " }}%}`, while github is using liquid 2.2 whatever and therefore the older `{{ "{% literal " }}%}` expression is used.
 After being hit by that one I finally understood Edward's `LeftCurley` setting in \_config.yml and **I feel his pain**.